tahr-tom/simple-HTTP-server-docker/README.md

 ]
 ```

-This two item is hardcoded in the server the demonstration purpose
+This two items are hardcoded in the server the demonstration purpose
 ### `POST /add`
- accept a POST request with json payload that includes two string attribute `key` and `value`
+Accept a POST request with json payload that includes two string attribute `key` and `value`
 #### Example
 Running
 ```shell script